I love decorating for the seasons and my vote for Best Book for Easy Miniature Quilt Block Patterns is Itty Bitty Quilts.

 Choosing Quilt Fabrics for the Itty Bitty Quilts

-- Choose to purchase and pick your own quilt fabric colors and designs at your local fabric shop
+Choose to purchase and pick your own quilt fabric colors and designs at your local fabric shop or use your own fabric scraps.
+You can also check out the selection of fabrics from Connecting Threads on Amazon.
+(Connecting Threads is the company I purchased this Mini Quilts Book from.)

 The first mini quilt I made using my own fabrics, staying close to the suggested colors for the pattern.